 In 2008, the South Carolina Festival of Flowers introduced a new logo celebrating its Carolina roots.
 The logo features Yellow Jessamine (the state flower) encircling the words “Festival of Flowers” with two Carolina Wrens (the state birds) perched below.

-Also, in 2008 the Topiary Project which launched which brought a whole new dimension to the Festival and has become the Signature event.
+Also, in 2008 the Topiary Project was launched which brought a whole new dimension to the Festival and has become the Signature event.
 Presently, there are 42 topiaries on the square in Uptown Greenwood, SC.

 Then in 2009, the Festival gained regional recognition by winning four Excellence Awards at the Carolina Showfest Convention.
 The South Carolina Festival of Flowers received awards for “Best Merchandise,” “Best Web- site,” and “Overall Event of the Year” for South and North Carolina.
 Executive Director, Kay Self was also recognized as “South Carolina Director of the Year.”